dignajar/another-ldap-auth/README.md

 **Another LDAP Authentication** is an implementation of the `ldap-auth-daemon` services described in the official blog from Nginx in the [following article](https://www.nginx.com/blog/nginx-plus-authenticate-users/).

 **Another LDAP Authentication** it's prepared to run inside a Docker container, also you can run the Python script without the Docker container.

-Supports `ldap` and `ldaps`.
+Supports `ldap` and `ldaps` and provide a simple cache.

 ## Diagram
 ![Another LDAP Authentication](https://i.ibb.co/Fn1ncbP/another-ldap-authentication.jpg)